I left my heart in Marbella. Wait! Don’t click away; I’m not a ‘No carbs before Marbs!’ girl, although we often laugh

 You see, I am not the only person I know who has fallen in love with the Costal Del Sol.
 This infatuation is something I was born into.
 My Grandad and wife no. 2 had a flat there when I was really small and we would go visit them there in the summer.

 The most notorious part of the area, has to be Puerto Banus.
-Locals, tourists and the ridiculously wealthy all flock to the marina, browsing designer shops, like Louis Vuitton, Hermes or Jimmy Choo; visiting notorious night spots, like Pangea or Sinatra’s for the older crowd.
+Locals, tourists and the ridiculously wealthy all flock to the marina.
+The browse designer shops, like Louis Vuitton, Hermes or Jimmy Choo; visiting notorious night spots, like Pangea or Sinatra’s for the older crowd.
 Other favourite activities include seeing how the other half live.
-Although slightly more expensive, the bars and restaurants located on the front row of the port, provides fantastic people watching spots.
-Enjoy a delicious cocktail, while watching international playboys show off their super-cars, the filthy rich come off their super yachts or if you go in the height of the summer you are practically guaranteed to spot
+Although more expensive, the bars and restaurants on the front row of the port, provides fantastic people watching spots.
+Enjoy a delicious cocktail, while watching international playboys show off their super-cars, the filthy rich come off their super yachts.
+Go in the height of the summer you are practically guaranteed to spot

 Z-List Celebrities reality star.

-I learnt to swim in the sea next to Puerto Banus, and once as a cheeky and adorable toddler, ‘borrowed’ some money from wife no.2 and went and bought myself ice cream, she was outraged.
+I learnt to swim in the sea next to Puerto Banus.
+Once as a cheeky and adorable toddler, ‘borrowed’ money from wife no.2 and went and bought myself ice cream, she was outraged.
 However, nowadays tourist tend to move away from this beach, instead bathing in luxury, choosing from a plethora of beach clubs, such as La Sala (pictured above).
-Both of which are frequented by footballers, celebs and the beautiful.
+Both are frequented by footballers, celebs and the beautiful.
 These clubs, usually located close to the beach, have restaurants, bars and the most extravagant sunbeds ever seen.
 As well as, having at least one pool, there is usually also a hot tub and a good DJ.
 While people come for the day, they often stay for a night of partying as well.